fait/fait/readme.md

 npm install --save-dev fait
 ```

-When it installs, if you don't have a `makefile` already, fait copy its bootstrap makefile to your package directory.
+When it installs, if you don't have a `makefile` already, fait copies its bootstrap makefile to your package directory.

 ## usage

 fait doesn't do anything out of the box.
 It's designed to support modular makefiles installed with npm.
-It provides a Make macro, `require`, that uses Node's module resolution algorithm to include a makefile.
-For example, if you have a module called `foo` whose `main` is `index.mk`, then
+It provides a macro, `require`, that uses Node's module resolution algorithm to include a makefile.
+So, if you have a module called `foo` whose `main` is `index.mk`, then

 ```make
 $(call require, foo)